Royal tours of Australia: George V's reign

 Edward, Prince of Wales arrived in Victoria on 26 May 1920, representing his father, George V (previously Prince George, Duke of Cornwall and York), to thank Australians for their participation in the First World War.
 He was accompanied by Lord Louis Mountbatten.

 During the tour, his railway carriage overturned near Bridgetown, Western Australia.
 However, the Prince remained unharmed and made light of the situation, emerging from the wreck with some important papers and a cocktail shaker, an act which endeared him to Australians and caused them to give him the nickname the "Digger Prince".

-Prince Albert, Duke of York, and the Duchess of York on the balcony of State Car 4 in Victoria in 1927.
+Prince Albert, Duke of York, and Elizabeth, Duchess of York, on the balcony of State Car 4 in Victoria in 1927.

-In 1926, Prince Albert, Duke of York, and wife Elizabeth had their first child, Princess Elizabeth, who would later become Queen Elizabeth II.
+In 1926, Prince Albert, Duke of York, and Elizabeth, Duchess of York, had their first child, Princess Elizabeth, who would later become Queen Elizabeth II.
 The following year they undertook a Royal Tour without the baby.
 Queen Elizabeth was, in her own words, "very miserable at leaving the baby".
 Their journey by sea took them via Jamaica, the Panama Canal and the Pacific; Elizabeth fretted constantly over her baby back in Britain, but their journey was a public relations success.
 In New Zealand, the Yorks enjoyed the local fishing in the Bay of Islands accompanied by Australian sports fisherman Harry Andreas.